ovidiujordache/DAV_CA1/README.md

  ### Expenditure on Culture 2008-2016
  ![Alt text](./images/expenditure_culture.png?raw=true)

- ## Failed attemptwith this data.Data has temporal dimension(Year) which is common across all datasets.Crime and economy(unemployment) NO CORRELATION.
+ ## Failed attempt with this data.Data has temporal dimension(Year) which is common across all datasets.
  # NEW DATA.Customer Purchases. source.
 Kaggle.com
  ### Added a column "Salary" , a random number created using "purchases" and "amount" with a seed of (42).